Pistos/styleguide/ruby-style.md

 * Avoid needless metaprogramming.

 * Do not mess around in core classes when writing libraries.

+* Make your code read vertically, not horizontally;
+  make it tall, not wide;
+  many short lines, not few long lines.

 * Keep things as simple as possible (but no simpler).